Tool Kit for Parents: Tips for Understanding What You Read

 Reading must be purposeful.
 Reading must be active.
 The reader can read a text to learn, to obtain information, or to be entertained.
 These different purposes each require a different set of strategies, but also have some commonalities:

-- The reader needs to understand the words in the meaning of the words within text.
+• The reader needs to understand the meaning of the words within the text.

-- The reader needs to have a technique to construct a memory of what he understood.
+• The reader needs to have techniques to construct a memory of what he understood.

 Mnemonics

-The following mnemonics are generalized techniques that help a reader monitor his understanding as he reads and then have a tool to organize the information.
+The following mnemonics are generalized techniques that help a reader monitor his understanding as he reads, and help him as a tool to organize the information.
 This organization will help him construct a memory of what he understood.
-This tool he has developed will then be useful when he returns to the material to review and/or share his understanding.
+This tool he has developed will then be useful when he returns to the material to review and/or share his understanding, as it will help him “hook” the information.

 An important aspect about these comprehension strategies is that students frequently require a great deal of explanation and modeling.
 You need to describe each step completely and show your child how to use the step (this is modeling).
 Some children need to be shown many times before they are able to do it on their own.
 Other children, once they see the strategy a few times, are then able to use that step on their own.
 Some may require reminders, but others may not.
 There is no right or wrong way to learn a strategy: some children simply require more time.